incubyte/incubyte.github.io/content/blog/angular-provider.md

 ## Type Token
 Here the type being injected is used as the token.
-For Example, we would like to inject the instance of the CarService, we will use the CarService as the token as shown below
+For Example, we would like to inject the instance of the `CarService`, we will use the `CarService` as the token as shown below
 ```typescript
  providers: [{ provide: CarService, useClass: CarService }]
 ```

-The CarService is then injected to the component by using the following code.
+The `CarService` is then injected to the component by using the following code.
 ```typescript
 export class CarComponent {
     constructor(private carService: CarService) { }